Use case · Healthcare assistant

 Why is patient memory for AI healthcare assistants harder than other verticals? +

-Healthcare data is special-category under GDPR.
-Every read and every write needs a lawful basis, an audit log, and a defined retention policy.
+Healthcare data is the most sensitive data an assistant can touch.
+Every read and every write needs a recorded lawful basis, an audit log, and a defined retention policy.
 On top of that, EU-based clinics typically cannot accept CLOUD Act exposure, which rules out most US-hosted vendors.
+Korely is hosted in the EU — Postgres and pgvector in the EU, under EU data-protection law (GDPR).

 Where is the data physically stored? +